Available for an ArcGIS organization licensed with the Indoors extension.

 A global positioning system (GPS) is widely used to determine a location anywhere in the world.
 It works best when there is an unobstructed line of sight to four or more satellites.
 This results in relatively weak signals when you're inside structures, such as buildings.
 An indoor positioning system (IPS) is used to determine a location inside of buildings by taking advantage of infrastructure such as Wi-Fi access points that are present at and transmit signals from fixed locations.

 There are several commercial systems available that use various technologies, including Wi-Fi and Bluetooth, for providing IPS.
 Vendors of such systems need to survey the interior space of buildings to enable indoor positioning.
 The precision of indoor location information is dependent on the technology used.
 Bluetooth-based IPS is generally more accurate and reliable than Wi-Fi-based IPS.

-Mobile operating systems have location service specific settings that play a factor in getting the most accurate positioning in an indoor space.
-The following setting is recommended for a good IPS experience:
+Mobile operating systems have location-service-specific settings that determine the most accurate positioning in an indoor space.
+The following settings are recommended for a good IPS experience:

-If your organization is using Indoo.rs IPS, the mobile map packages must include a specific set of configurations related to it.
+If your organization is using IPS, the mobile map packages must include related configurations.